JVerbruggen/jrides/docs/config.md

 ## rides.yml
 * This file contains all active coasters that should be loaded on startup.
+* This is the first file you create to get started.
 * Location: `plugins/jrides/rides.yml`

 Example configuration: